-Elastic Behavior Of Solids – What happens to a rubber band when you stretch it and let go?
-It deforms but regains its original nature when you stop applying a force.
-But say, you take an aluminium rod and try to bend it using your arm strength.
+What happens to a rubber band when you stretch it and let go?
+It deforms but regains its original nature when you stop applying force.
+But suppose you try to bend an aluminium rod using your arm strength.
 You somehow do manage to bend it a little and then stop applying force.
 Does the rod regain its original shape?
 Of course not.

-This difference in behaviour of the material is based on their elastic and plastic nature.
+This difference in the behaviour of the materials is based on their elastic and plastic nature.
 The rubber band has high elasticity.
-Elasticity is the ability of a body to resist any permanent changes to it when stress is applied. the body regains its original shape and size when stress application ceases.
+Elasticity is the ability of a body to resist any permanent changes to it when stress is applied.
+The body regains its original shape and size when stress application ceases.

-Looking at elasticity in the atomic level, solids are made of atoms (or molecules).
-They are surrounded by other such atoms which are held in a state of equilibrium by interatomic forces.
-When an external force is applied these particles are displaced, resulting in the deformation of the solid.
+Looking at the elasticity at the atomic level, solids are made of atoms (or molecules).
+They are surrounded by other such atoms, which are held in a state of equilibrium by interatomic forces.
+When an external force is applied, these particles are displaced, resulting in the deformation of the solid.
 When the application of the deforming force is stopped, interatomic forces drive the atoms to regain their state of equilibrium.

 - An elastic body is one that regains its original shape and size when deforming forces are removed

 - A plastic body is one that succumbs to deforming forces (however small) and cannot return to its original shape and size

 - Elasticity is the property of a body to regain its original shape and size when deforming forces are removed.
 It exhibits an opposition to change.